Mental Health Royal Commission

 The Royal Commission into Victoria's Mental Health System, more widely known as the Mental Health Royal Commission, is a royal commission in Victoria, Australia.
 It was established on 22 February 2019 to investigate deficiencies in the state's mental health system and the broader prevalence of mental illnesses and suicides in the state.
 The commission published and delivered its interim report to the Governor on 27 November 2019 and tabled in Parliament on the same day.
-The Commission delivered its final report on 3 February 2021 and it was tabled on 2 March 2021, prior to an historic joint sitting of the Victorian Parliament held on this date at the Royal Exhibition Building in Melbourne.
+The Commission delivered its final report on 3 February 2021 and it was tabled on 2 March 2021 during a special sitting of the Legislative Assembly at the Royal Exhibition Building in Melbourne.

+Establishment and process of the Royal Commission

+During the 2018 state election Labor Premier Daniel Andrews promised that a re-elected government would establish a royal commission to inquire into a "broken" mental health system.

+On 22 February 2019 the Governor of Victoria issued the letters patent, appointing Ms Penny Armytage to Chair the Royal Commission, supported by former Australian Competition and Consumer Commission chief and carer of someone with a mental health issue, Allan Fels; psychiatrist and Associate Professor of the University of Melbourne's Department of Psychiatry, Alex Cockram; Professor of law specialising in mental health law and criminal law, Professor Bernadette McSherry.
+The peak body for people with lived experience, the Victorian Mental Illness Awareness Council, expressed concern that absent the appointed commissioners was someone with lived experience of using the mental health system.